-These are financial business goals that focus on generating revenue.
+These are financial business goals that focus on revenue operations.
 They usually revolve around increasing the number of sales you make or the average sale size.

 If your business is new, your sales department will probably focus on increasing the number of sales.
 Once you have a few customers and are starting to establish yourself in the market, you can focus more on increasing the value of each sale.